 Springfield

-I lived in Illinois's state capital for the first 40 years of my life, and observed it for more than a half-century.
+I lived in Illinois's state capital for the first 40 years of my life, and commented on it in print for more than a half-century.
 Here you will find many of those articles about my home town—its culture and history, its social life and government, its tourist sites and notable residents as they appeared mainly in Focus, Atlantis, The Phoenix, Illinois Times, and The Reader of Chicago.

 There are of course two Springfields, as there are two Albanys or two Sacramentos.
-Because it is the state capital, "Springfield" to Illinoisans means state government.
-The other Springfield, the mid-sized Midwestern backwater that hosts state government, was described by Andrew Ferguson in his 2007 book Land of Lincoln as “a clapped out old burg."
+Because it is the state capital, "Springfield" to Illinoisans at large means state government.
+The other Springfield is the mid-sized Midwestern backwater that hosts state government, a town described by Andrew Ferguson in his 2007 book Land of Lincoln as “a clapped out old burg."
 Us natives protested that this was inaccurate, Springfield being not all that old.
 I recently found an undated manuscript in my files, probably from 1975, in which I averred, "My perspective on Springfield history can be stated as follows: the study of Springfield’s past is fueled by the same curiosity that causes a pathologist, when confronted by a corpse, to wonder how it died."
 Yes, imitation Mencken, but no less true for that.

 Posting every Springfield title in my archives on a single page would make it unwieldy, so links have been grouped by topic, which lists appear on their own pages.
 All other Springfield pieces are listed individually below, in no particular order.